-Natalie Goldberg, author of Writing Down the Bones and Wild Mind, said that writers often let their “monkey mind” obstruct their creative processes.
-The “monkey mind” often tells them, That’s not good enough, why write that?
+Natalie Goldberg, author of Writing Down the Bones and Wild Mind, said that a writer often lets her “monkey mind” obstruct her creative processes.
+The “monkey mind” often tells her, That’s not good enough, why write that?
 That’s a bad idea.
 The “monkey mind” disguises itself as an editor, but in reality it is censorship–it’s stopping you from saying what you truly think and feel.
 So when you’re writing your first draft, don’t erase anything, don’t edit.
 Just keep on writing and writing and writing.

 2. Just write

 The hardest part of writing is starting.
 Whenever you feel like you’re stuck, tell yourself, Don’t agonize.
 Just write.

 3. Do timed writing